modxcms/baseline-mgr/README.md

 ###Working with Existing Projects

-Chances are, you'll be working on your theme over a few sessions.
+Chances are, you'll work on your theme over a few sessions.
 If you've already installed everything, ssh into your project using the instructions above, then enter the following commands:

 ```
 cd www/manager/templates/mytheme
 compass watch